The Alano Club provides a doorway to employment and sober living for many volunteering in the the Alano Club’s Proof of Performance Program.

 Click here to go to our FACEBOOK page.

 A Huge Thank You To All Of Our Sponsors for this Raffle

 A Giant shout out to Penee Paine for selling over $900.00 in tickets Roger Zarowny for $300.00 The Baristas at the Coffee Bar $500.00 our total reached just over $1700.00 for this outstanding fundraising event.
 Please support the sponsors below for helping make this possible.

 Jewelry Design Center Roundtable Pizza

 Here is a little bit of our history.
 This page is from a newsletter from 1953.

 Back in 1945 Curt S., who had enjoyed AA meetings in Minneapolis, came to Spokane and found none here.
 Feeling the need for a group, he put an ad in the newspaper.
 The Davenport Hotel donated a meeting room and the first 12 Step Recovery meeting was held in Spokane WA.

-With ample parking and room for events and meetings, the Alano Club also has a Cafe, Expresso Bar, Gaming Room, Members Room and outdoor gas BBQ grill on the patio.
-All 12 Step Recovery programs are welcome.
+With ample parking and room for events and meetings, the Alano Club also has a Cafe, Expresso Bar, Game Room, and outdoor gas BBQ grill on the patio.
+All 12 Step Recovery programs are welcome here.